Why is English grammar important?

 They’ve also collected a ton of rules, facts and tips on every possible grammar topic you can imagine.
 Explanations are written in a blog-like way: personal and using full paragraphs instead of a few lines.
 Because of its more advanced English usage, it’s a fantastic resource for more advanced learners.

-Grammarly is not an English learner website—it’s a website for native English speakers who want to improve their grammar.
+Grammarly isn’t an English learner website—it’s a website for native English speakers who want to improve their grammar.
 Because of that, the tips might be a bit overwhelming for beginner/intermediate learners.

-English Page is not organized as well as some of the other websites on this list, but it has some of the best English grammar exercises you’ll find.
+English Page isn’t organized as well as some of the other websites on this list, but it has some of the best English grammar exercises you’ll find.
 The exercises here don’t just ask you to choose a correct answer from a list—you have to write the answer yourself.

 This gets you to actually use what you learned, and to practice instead of just memorize.
 There’s an excellent section with grammar rules as well, with lots of sample sentences.